ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/gitbook-y-github.md

 <github-username>/<github-repository-name>
 ```

+Or select the corresponding repository.

-Note that you shouldn't enter neither the full GitHub address, nor the .git extension.
+Note that you shouldn't enter neither
+* the full GitHub address,
+* nor the .git extension.

 Finally, click on the **Save** button.